top of page

 Black Forest - Day 8 : From Herrenwies to Badener Höhe to Holoh to Baden-Baden and back to Herrenwies

-In the morning we bought freshly made bread and continued being happy about our dinner last night.
-If it wasn't for the dinner we would have been starving.
-We left without luggage and of course again uphill.
-We passed the friends of nature house towards the Badener Höhe tower, which were both visible from the campsite.
-Along the way we saw two nordic walkers, who we didn't mind seeing.
-Doing that on a flat terrain is weird, but on a mountain it makes more sense.
+We bought freshly made bread in the morning and continued being happy about our dinner last night.
+If it weren't for the dinner, we would have been starving.
+We left without luggage and, of course, again uphill.
+We passed the Friends of Nature House towards the Badener Höhe tower, which were both visible from the campsite.
+Along the way, we saw two nordic walkers, who we didn't mind seeing.
+Doing that on a flat terrain is weird, but it makes more sense on a mountain.
 The Badenor Höhe is 1003 meters high.
-The climb to reach it was pretty tough, especially because it wasn't a paved path but a gravel road.
-On top we made a picture of the campsite and some other views.
+The climb to reach it was tough, especially because it wasn't a paved path but a gravel road.
+On top, we made a picture of the campsite and some other views.

 20_teufelsmuhle_camping_edited.jpg